May 2023 1st Edition: OPENS March 15 – CLOSES April 15

 What is 民句 folk ku?
 King River Press coined the term 民句 folk ku, or min-ku in Japanese, which literally means verses of the people, to differentiate between verses which are made up from the imagination and 民句 folk ku, which are formed from authentic lived folk experiences.

 What’s different about 民句 folk ku journal?
 It’s the only English language journal that honours Master Masaoka Shiki and showcases true and sincere verses using Shiki’s first principal of haiku 俳句 – shasei 寫生 ‘sketches from life’.
-If you wish, you can include a short caption/sentence or dedication to a loved one to accompany your 民句 folk ku.
+If you wish, you can include a short caption/sentence or dedication or short reflection to a loved one to accompany your 民句 folk ku.
 Our hope is the verses that find their home in our 民句 folk ku journal will not only resonate with other readers, but become a part of your family folk history collection that will be treasured and passed down through the generations.

 What We Are Looking For: At King River Press, we believe publishing authentic work is important because it nurtures trust and creates a special bridge between the writer and reader.
 This means when somebody picks up a print copy or reads 民句 folk ku journal online, they can feel confident what they are reading, and perhaps feeling moved by, is the writer’s real lived experience.